-THEATRE PERFORMANCE FOR YOUNG PEOPLE WITH A WORKSHOP
+THEATRE PERFORMANCE FOR YOUTH AND ADULTS WITH POST-PERFORMANCE WORKSHOP

 Age group: High school